GhanafiK/Yummy-Food/README.md

-# Yummy: A Delicious Meals App 😋🍽️
+# Yummy Food: A Delicious Meals App 😋🍽️

 Welcome to Yummy, where you can explore a delightful world of meals!